Waltham Model 1857

 The Waltham Model 1857 is a watch made by the American Watch Company, later called the Waltham Watch Company in Waltham, Massachusetts.

 The Model 1857 was first made in 1857.
 Prior to that year, pocket watches were not made of standard parts and repairing and making the watches was difficult and expensive.
 The American Watch Company created and marketed the first successful industrialized watch.

 Before 1857, The Boston Watch Company made and sold approximately 5,000 movements and 4,000 cases before it failed financially, and in the factory at the time there was an estimated 1,300 watches in various stages of production that had yet to be finished into complete watches.
 In the spring of 1857, the Boston Watch Company did not have enough money to stay running and was forced into insolvency.

-Most pocket watches were made in England or France, so this was a test for early American manufacturing to take and produce items better than the countries in Europe, which at the time was in the middle of the industrial revolution.
+Most pocket watches were made in England or France, so this was a test for early American manufacturing to take and produce items better than the countries in Europe, which at the time were in the middle of the industrial revolution.
 Most of the Model 57 pocket watches were in coin silver, which is 90% pure.